Sugiuma/RBAC-Project/README.md

-# **Project Report: Role-Based RAG System with Structured Query Handling**
+# **Project Report: FinSight - AI document assistant - A Role-Based RAG System**

 ## **Project Overview**

 This project implements an advanced **Retrieval-Augmented Generation (RAG)** system tailored for multi-role enterprise environments.
 Users can upload documents (Markdown, CSV), and the system retrieves answers based on the user's role.
+Queries are intelligently routed to the appropriate engine (LLM or SQL), and responses are enhanced by reranking and evaluated for quality.
 The architecture includes:

 * **Streamlit UI**: for user login, role-based access, and document upload.
 * **FastAPI backend**: for business logic, user management, and RAG handling.